 Great conference websites that are easy to navigate and look professional are rare.
-On this one, it seems every component was meticulously adjusted and that every visual detail was addressed to fit together.
+On this one, it seems every component was meticulously adjusted and that every visual detail on the landing page was addressed to fit together.

-There is also a nice chatbot at the bottom to answer questions.
+There is also a nice chatbot at the bottom to answer questions and give event details.